tonimelisma/onedrive-client/ARCHITECTURE.md

 #### `pkg/onedrive/` (The SDK Layer)
 *   **Responsibility:** This package is the **only** component that knows how to communicate with the Microsoft Graph API.
 It handles creating API requests, parsing responses, and defining the data models (`DriveItem`, etc.).
+*   **Authentication**: Implements both the legacy interactive OAuth2 flow and the modern, non-interactive Device Code Flow for CLI applications.

 ### 2.3.
 How to Add a New Command (Example: `files list`)